Learning Objectives

 3.4.2 Coherency and Strengthening Effect

-The crystallographic relationship (coherency) between precipitates and matrix significantly affects the strengthening effect:
+The crystallographic relationship (coherency) between a precipitate and the matrix has a large effect on the strengthening behavior:

 3.5.1 Ostwald Ripening